Water-Framework/Distribution/Distribution-spring-app/README.md

 ---

-## 12. Best practice per la produzione
+## 12. Production best practices

-### Sicurezza
+### Security

-- Impostare `WATER_TEST_MODE=false` (è il default, verificare che non venga sovrascritto)
+- Set `WATER_TEST_MODE=false` (it is the default, verify it is not overridden)
-- Usare keystore esterni con certificati firmati da CA reale
+- Use external keystores with certificates signed by a real CA
-- Cambiare tutte le password di default (`water.`, `sa`, ecc.)
+- Change all default passwords (`water.`, `sa`, etc.)
-- Il container gira già come utente non-root `water` — non eseguire mai come `root`
+- The container already runs as the non-root `water` user — never run as `root`

 ### Database

-- Usare PostgreSQL o MySQL al posto di HSQLDB in-memory
+- Use PostgreSQL or MySQL instead of in-memory HSQLDB
-- Configurare `spring.jpa.hibernate.ddl-auto=validate` o affidarsi a Flyway/Liquibase
+- Configure `spring.jpa.hibernate.ddl-auto=validate` or rely on Flyway/Liquibase
-- Dimensionare `DB_POOL_SIZE` in base al carico previsto (default 10)
+- Size `DB_POOL_SIZE` according to the expected load (default 10)

 ### JVM